qmetry/qaf/pages/latest/bdd/bdd_syntax.md

 ```

 ## Gherkin Syntax
-Gherkin syntax is supported by the `GherkinScenarioFactory`.
+Gherkin syntax is supported by the `GherkinScenarioFactory`  which uses [GherkinFileParser](javadoc/com/qmetry/qaf/automation/step/client/gherkin/GherkinFileParser.html).
 QAF also supports parameters as argument and data-providers for examples, which are not currently available in Gherkin.

 ```